-The MDH Extreme Cold Emergency Plan, developed by the Maryland Department of Health (MDH), guides MDH actions during an extreme cold event, as defined below.
-This plan also provides guidance for Local Health Departments (LHDs) to support them as they fulfill their roles; however, it does not mandate that LHDs perform the suggested actions described.
+The Maryland Department of Health (MDH) Extreme Cold Emergency Plan, developed by the Office of Preparedness & Response, guides MDH actions during an extreme cold event, as defined below.
+This plan also provides guidance for Local Health Departments (LHDs) as support to fulfill their roles; however, the plan does not mandate the LHDs perform the suggested actions described.

 All actions listed for LHDs in this plan are suggestions.
-Local jurisdictions each handle extreme cold differently and the recommendations included here may not be applicable or practical for all health departments or may be fulfilled by a different organization at the local level.
+Local jurisdictions handle extreme cold differently and the plan recommendations may not be applicable or practical for all health departments.